bomonike/bomonike.github.io/rustops.md

    - caviarder Rust CLI (that can also be used as a library) to read text and replace detected secrets using Gitleaks' 220+ detection patterns.

 * Client framework support
+   - Scan to not allow standard library "std::process::Command" which executes arbitrary CLI commands.
+Instead, of calling CLI fastfetch or inxi utilities to get system info, use crate ___.
    - multi-modal OpenAI prompt handling (speech recognition, GenAI of text, images, video)
    - <a target="_blank" href="https://github.com/AnBowell/s3-filesystem">OpenOptions struct</a>: read (get) file at the end of a AWS S3 or MinIO compatible endpoint cloud URI.
 To treat S3 files as if they were local files.
    - write (put) a file to AWS S3 cloud (mimio)
    - AWS, Azure, <a target="_blank" href="https://wilsonmar.github.io/gcp/">GCP</a> interoperability

 * Logging and Observability
+   - Output logs in dual-format: use human-readable text for development and JSON Lines (JSONL) for machine parsing in production, enabled using CLI flag <tt>--jsonl</tt> or <tt>--log-format json</tt>
    - In dev, consistently and pleasantly formatted print messages (like the rich library in Python) by replacing default print macros with a comprehensive toolkit with colors, styles, tables, progress bars, etc.
-   - For production environments, logs need to be machine-readable JSON injestible by Loki. use tracing_subscriber::{fmt, prelude::*, EnvFilter};
-   - Logs are fowarded using Promtail or Fluentd to easily parse and forward.
-   - Add logging, locally and with RFC 3339 timestamps (Such as 2026-07-05T11:19:24.356999Z) and OTel (OpenTelemetry) via Prometheus.
+   - consistently use the same RFC 3339 format to display timestamps (such as "2026-07-05T11:19:24.356999Z")
+   - Use microsecond-level timings accuracy.

+   - JSONL preserves the structure of your data, so it's easily ingested by tools like Datadog, ELK Stack (Elasticsearch, Logstash, Kibana), Splunk, and Loki.
+And it allows for powerful filtering and analysis.
+   Use <tt>tracing_subscriber::{fmt, prelude::*, EnvFilter};</tt>
+   - Data can be stored in a more dense format in <strong>Parquet</strong> format within a columnar database such as Databricks, Snowflake, MS Flow.
+Parquet files are used by the datafusion crate to push down filters (the WHERE clause) so only relevant data is read.
+The datafusion crate is from the open-source Apache Arrow ecosystem, to provide a high-performance query engine for reading, filtering, and aggregating logs.
+   - Forward and parse logs using Promtail or Fluentd crate libraries.

    - Issue alert to a SOC SIEM about security-relevant events and conditions defined in the MITRE ATT&CK framework or standard compliance controls (like PCI-DSS, HIPAA, or NIST).
 A SIEM (Security Information and Event Management) system is designed to cut through the noise of millions of mundane log entries to find the signals that indicate a threat, a breach, or a compliance violation.
 Such as failed access attempt, a malicious URL, email found.

-   - tracing library to log structured spans that follow execution history through an app
+   - log structured spans that trace execution history through an app tracing library to
+   - Add logging, locally and with ??? and OTel (OpenTelemetry) via Prometheus.
    - tracking of run times and costs over time to identify anomalies occuring
    - Error context for debugging
    - Progress logging